Sitefinity/sitefinity-aspnetcore-mvc-samples/src/captcha/README.md

 This example demonstrates how to create a captcha widget using Google reCAPTCHA v2 or Google reCAPTCHA v3.

+Note: You will need to update your privacy and GDPR statements according to Google reCAPTCHA policies.

 ## Sitefinity setup

 To start using reCAPTCHA, you need to [sign up for an API key pair](http://www.google.com/recaptcha/admin) for your site.